merramigora/StudyMind/README.md

 ## Future Improvements

-- Support PDF upload and text extraction
-- Integrate OpenAI or another LLM provider
-- Implement Retrieval-Augmented Generation (RAG)
-- Add PostgreSQL database support
-- Add user authentication
+- User authentication
-- Save study history
+- Study history
+- PostgreSQL database
+- PDF text extraction
+- Cloud deployment
+- User dashboards
+- Progress tracking
-- Track study streaks
+- Study streaks
-- Deploy the frontend and backend
+- AI personalization
+- Mobile-friendly improvements

 ---

 ## What I Learned

-Building StudyMind strengthened my experience with React, FastAPI, REST APIs, and full-stack application design.

-I learned how to separate frontend and backend responsibilities, design modular API endpoints, and build an application architecture that can later support advanced AI features such as document processing and retrieval-augmented generation.
+This project helped me strengthen my understanding of full-stack software development by connecting a React frontend with a FastAPI backend and designing REST APIs for communication between both layers.

+I also learned how to organize a larger project into maintainable components while separating the user interface from the study-generation logic.
+Building the application with a modular architecture makes it easier to extend with modern AI capabilities such as document processing, LLM integration, and Retrieval-Augmented Generation in future versions.

 ---